OpShin/opshin-pioneer-program/README.md

   - Although the contracts are implemented in opshin, you can use offchain code other than pycardano to complete this.
   - There is no correct solution for this week as solutions can very widely.
     So make sure to test your code!
+  - Feel free to submit your solution by making a PR to the `solutions` branch!
   - We will continue to implement off-chain code in pycardano for this repository.

 ### [Lecture 5](https://www.youtube.com/playlist?list=PLNEK_Ejlx3x2T1lIR4XnDILKukj3rPapi)